hassannassar1/Computer-Vision-in-Pytorch/ReadMe.txt

 Introduction

-Here I implemented some codes from Modern Computer Vision with PyTorch book.
+Here I implemented some codes from Modern "Computer Vision with PyTorch" book.
 I would add some additional codes related to the book topics.